 This group is for students who are concerned about their use of alcohol and/or various other substances.
 It is a non-abstinence based group, which means it is not required that group members want to stop using, but must acknowledge that their substance use plays a role in their lives.
 We will explore ways alcohol and drug use may be interfering with personal goals, relationships, etc. Students will set personal goals and work towards making changes that are meaningful to them.

-This support group is offered for students who identify as female and want to come together to explore and process the challenges and struggles of being a in a PhD program.
-Here we discuss ways to balance school and personal life; manage relationships with advisors and peers; and improving self-confidence and self-efficacy.
+This support group is offered for doctoral students who want to come together to explore and process the challenges and struggles of being in a PhD program.
+Here we discuss ways to balance school and personal life; manage relationships with PIs, advisors, and peers; and improving self-confidence and self-efficacy.

 Support for Supporters